How to Prevent Lawn & Grass Diseases

 Feed Your Lawn Regularly

 Nutrient deficiencies can weaken grass plants, so feed at least 2 times per year to keep your lawn strong and vigorous.
-If your lawn is used often for activities involving kids, pets and parties, feed 3-4 times per year with Scotts® Turf Builder® Lawn Foods.
+If your lawn is used often for activities involving kids, pets and parties, feed 3-4 times per year with Scotts® Turf Builder® Lawn Food.
 A nourished lawn is better able to fend off diseases.
-To see the feeding program recommended for your lawn, use our My Scotts Lawn Program.

 If You Need To Water, Water Properly